 To get an idea what kind of artist H.R.
 Giger is, just visit his personal site.
-Just don’t to do this at night, otherwise, you will most likely succumb to a series of very vivid nightmares.
+Just don’t do this at night, otherwise, you will most likely succumb to a series of vivid nightmares.
 You have been warned.

 One of H.R.
 Giger’s most known series of works is the Passagen collection.
-“Erotic and sensual,” it actually depicts a rear opening of a German garbage truck, the stinky hole where waste bins are emptied into.
+“Erotic and sensual,” it depicts a rear opening of a German garbage truck, the stinky hole where waste bins are emptied into.

 While Mr. H.R.
-Giger was inspired by a garbage truck, the Atelier Morpheus Passagen watch is inspired by Mr. H.R.
+Giger was inspired by a garbage truck, the Morpheus Passagen is inspired by Mr. H.R.
 Giger’s works.
 And it shows: the watch, which is available either in a black PVD or 18-karat gold-plated case looks like a scale 3D model of a fragment of his Opus Magnum.

 As the company says in its press release, the main challenge here was to make the crystal.